No settlement for separated migrant families amid criticism

 In addition to negotiating a potential settlement, the Biden administration has also been working to reunite some of the families.
 There are believed to be hundreds, and perhaps as many as 1,000-2,000, parents who were separated from their children and still haven’t been located.

 The settlement talks had been going on quietly for months when The Wall Street Journal reported in October that the Justice Department was considering paying about $450,000 to each person affected.
-The Associated Press later confirmed the figure had been under consideration but had changed, though not substantially.
+The Associated Press later confirmed the figure had been under consideration.

 In addition to the payment, settlement talks have also included discussion of granting the families legal U.S. residency and providing counseling services.